Lancelotbronner/Terminal/README.md

 This package aims to aid in the making of Command-Line Applications by providing an API to wrap ANSI commands.

-The package contains two modules: `Terminal` and `TerminalUI`.
+The package contains a few modules: `Termios`, `ControlSequence`, `Prompt` and `Terminal`.
+The last one re-exports all previous ones.
-The later is currently unusable as it is way too experimental

-*Any help, comments or interest would be welcome!*
+*Any help, comments or suggestions would be welcome!*

+## Termios

+A swift termios wrapper, with documentation from the man pages.

+## ControlSequence

+Wraps ANSI sequences, string styling shortcuts, terminal query sequences and parsing, etc.

+## Prompt

+Alternative to readline, provides a plugin architecture to customize your prompt

 ## Terminal

-A simple API wrapped in the `Terminal` class to allow using the terminal to it's *(almost)* full power!

-## TerminalUI - DO NOT USE

-A **very** experimental UI system for the terminal, it aims to be close to SwiftUI.
+Provides convenience APIs for terminal-related things